Marktawa/sasn-doc/README.md

 2. Visit `http://localhost:3000`
 3. Click "Login with GitHub"
 4. Authorize the application on GitHub
-5. You should be redirected directly to `/notes`
+5. You should be redirected directly to `/notes`.
+No notes will appear, instead you will get a Server Error.
 <!-- Add Screenshot -->

 To verify the JWT was stored: